digitaltrails/vdu_controls/README.md

    from vdu_controls.ddcutil_qdbus.py import DdcutilDBusImpl
    ```

 I don't normally use Python _pip_, building and distributing a zipapp is
-a better fit for a system utility.
+a good fit for a system utility.
 The zipapp is typically built as follows:

 ```
 # Make a zipapp: